redpanjerry/AWS-Architecture/README.md

-# Welcome to eCloudValley aws-architecture Course!
+# Welcome to aws-architecture Course!

 In this course, you will be able to do 6 hands-on labs, it makes you more familiar with AWS.